Concrete: Fire safety

-Boston City Hall (1968) is a Brutalist design constructed largely of precast and poured in place concrete.
+Boston City Hall (1968) is a Brutalist design constructed largely of precast and poured-in-place concrete.

-Concrete buildings are more resistant to fire than those constructed using steel frames, since concrete has lower heat conductivity than steel and can thus last longer under the same fire conditions.
+Concrete buildings are more resistant to fire than those constructed using steel frames.
+Since concrete has lower heat conductivity than steel and can thus last longer under the same fire conditions.
 Concrete is sometimes used as a fire protection for steel frames, for the same effect as above.
 Concrete as a fire shield, for example Fondu fyre, can also be used in extreme environments like a missile launch pad.

 Options for non-combustible construction include floors, ceilings and roofs made of cast-in-place and hollow-core precast concrete.
 For walls, concrete masonry technology and Insulating Concrete Forms (ICFs) are additional options.
 ICFs are hollow blocks or panels made of fireproof insulating foam that are stacked to form the shape of the walls of a building and then filled with reinforced concrete to create the structure.

 Concrete also provides good resistance against externally applied forces such as high winds, hurricanes, and tornadoes owing to its lateral stiffness, which results in minimal horizontal movement.
 However, this stiffness can work against certain types of concrete structures, particularly where a relatively higher flexing structure is required to resist more extreme forces.

 Earthquake safety

 As discussed above, concrete is very strong in compression, but weak in tension.
 Larger earthquakes can generate very large shear loads on structures.
-These shear loads subject the structure to both tensile and compressional loads.
+These shear loads subject the structure to both tensile and compressive loads.
 Concrete structures without reinforcement, like other unreinforced masonry structures, can fail during severe earthquake shaking.
 Unreinforced masonry structures constitute one of the largest earthquake risks globally.
 These risks can be reduced through seismic retrofitting of at-risk buildings, (e.g. school buildings in Istanbul, Turkey).